equalframework/equal-doc/docs/usage/models/entities.md

 ## Entity storage

-eQual uses an `ObjectManager` service which is an implementation of the Active Record pattern.
+eQual uses an `ObjectManager` service which implements the Active Record pattern.

 It means that classes are mapped with database tables.
 Each table having structure (columns) matching the fields defined in the model.